brooth/jeta-site/mysite/home/markdown/custom-metasitory.md

     metasitory.writer=com.example.metasitory.XmlMetasitoryWriter

 After you assemble your project, we'll see `metasitory.xml` file in `build/generated/source/apt/main/` folder.
-Here's the its listing:
+Here's the its listing for this sample:

     :::xml
     <?xml version="1.0" encoding="UTF-8"?>